frankiesanjana/bake-it-better/README.md

 - Save the changes.
 - Within the terminal:
     - Migrate the changes: `python3 manage.py migrate`
-    - Note that if you create another app within the project, migrations will be automatically created for the new app and this comment will need to be run again so that new changes are also added to the database
+    - Note that if you create another app within the project, migrations will be automatically created for the new app and this command will need to be run again so that new changes are also added to the database
 - Run the server: `python3 manage.py runserver`
     - A popup should appear in the bottom right-hand corner of your Gitpod window: